Ammsiss/TLPI_Exercises/15_chapter/NOTES.md

 - Review 15.4.7 exploit prevention via clearing of set gid function.

 - Write a c program for exersize 15-1. b)

+- Review TLPI answers repo for more robust solution of exersize 3.